MfN-Berlin/BioCASe-Monitor-Service/info/doc/gentle_introduction.md

 ## Notations
-Throughout this document, we use some abbreviations and short notations:
+Throughout this document, we use some special abbreviations and terms:

 - BPS: BioCASe Provider Software
 - BMS: BioCASe Monitoring Service
 - DSA: DataSource Access Point
+- CountConcept: an element of which the occurrences are counted

+- CRUD: create, read, update, delete

 ## Database

+We use SQLite3 as database management system.
+For some modifications, such as for editinmg schemas, mappings and rules, there is no GUI, so you need to get directly into the DB, using your preferred UI.

 Infos of the Data Providers include: